-Clients are the backbone to any successful business.
-There are two main ways to grow your financial advisor business:
+In the financial industry, there are two main ways to grow your business.

 - Increase the overall number of clients.